Update: We have a more recent version of this article. Take a look!

 - Meals: From breakfast to dinner or room service, having easy access to food can make a hotel stay a lot more pleasant for customers;

-- Sophisticated level of service: A top-notch hotel can provide a far better service than other accommodation options thanks to the trained staff that execute the service.
+- A sophisticated level of service: A top-notch hotel can provide a far better service than other accommodation options thanks to the trained staff that execute the service.
 For example, a 24/7 receptionist can help to ensure guests enjoy a simple check-in at any point of the day.
 This is often not the case with other platforms and options.

 - Trust and safety: Strict regulations make hotels more reliable and safe.